Sums of squares in Macaulay2: Optional arguments

 \subsection{Rounding tolerance}

 The method \verb|lowerBound| has the optional argument \verb|RoundTol|, which specifies the precision of the rational rounding.
-Smaller values of \verb|RoundTol| lead to simpler bounds (smaller denominators), at the expense of a loss in optimality.
+Smaller values of \verb|RoundTol| lead to rational matrices with smaller denominators but farther from the numerical solution.
 The rational rounding may be skipped by setting it to infinity.